dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T715: Regulation ensures corporations prioritize public welfare.
+### T715: Corporations need regulation to act in public interest.

 |Support|
 |---|